atifmajeed/ns-fan-ui/README.md

 * CeilingFanService - Calls the BE service API to retreive and save fan state
 * FanState - Data model class that captures the state of the fan

+## Error handling
+The UI displays an error message if an error occurs while communicating with the service such as unavailability of the service.
+The error message is also gets logged on the browser console.
 ## Docker
 * A public image of the application is available on the docker hub [atifmajeed/ns-fan-ui:latest](https://hub.docker.com/layers/223856210/atifmajeed/ns-fan-ui/latest/images/sha256-fc3e58b73c53655fac6c53c0cf8ed324af16aaa683989ead1b53901800bbd240?context=repo) to pull and run locally
 * `docker pull atifmajeed/ns-fan-ui:latest`
 * Run the container: `docker run --rm -d -p 80:80 atifmajeed/ns-fan-ui:latest`
 * This project contains a Dockerfile.
-Run `docker build .` to build the application into a deployable docker image.
+Run `docker build --tag=ns-fan-ui:latest .` to build the application into a deployable docker image.

 ## Development environment
 To run in the development environment: